 Lisa has been the Academic Instructor since June, 2009.
 She has been a licensed CSR since February, 1983.
 She worked as a court reporter and a freelance deposition reporter.
-Her academic experience includes teaching Court and Deposition Procedures, Legal Terminology, Ethics, CTRP English, Vocabulary and Transcript Prep.
+Her academic experience includes teaching Court and Deposition Procedures, Legal Terminology, Ethics, Punctuation, Grammar, Vocabulary and Transcript Prep.

 JO ANN SHIVE

 Jo Ann launched into semi-retirement as a regular Reader in December, 2017.
 She will continue to contribute to the program as a substitute Reader and Website contributor.
 She is from Bakersfield and loves to bake, read books, and do “crafty” things in her spare time.
 She is married and has two grown sons.